 Visit the Department of Motor Vehicles website and fill out a form to mail in or request the report online for immediate download.
 Online requests come with a $7 search fee and a $15 report fee.
 If you submit a mail-in request, you must pay a $10 search fee and a $15 report fee.

 Depending on who filed it and the method they used, it can take anywhere from 14 to 60 days for the report to become available.
 If the police officer filed it electronically, it should be available 14 days after the crash.
 Paper filings are typically available after 30 days.
 Accident reports filed by other drivers can take at least 60 days to become available for purchase.

 As state law requires, you must file a PIP claim with your insurance company before going after the at-fault driver’s liability coverage.
 However, you can file an uninsured motorist (UM) claim with your insurance company if they don’t have insurance.
 A mandatory form of coverage is available if the person who causes your accident doesn’t carry auto insurance.
 The settlement you receive will depend on the coverage listed on your policy.
 There is a state-required minimum equal to liability insurance requirements.

 When you file a UM claim, you can pursue the following damages:

-When you’re preparing to meet with us, you should bring as much information as possible so we can thoroughly review your case to determine your legal options.
+When preparing to meet with us, you should bring as much information as possible so we can thoroughly review your case to determine your legal options.
 That includes the following: